buzzqw/TUS/OBSS/OBSSv2-eng.md

 Dressed in a soft brown robe and leather sandals, he moves among the infinite shelves of the Library of Knowledge with a strange timekeeper always hanging from his waist.

+Atmos observes for a long time before deciding and is often indecisive when faced with the consequences of a choice.
+He is cautious and patient in guarding knowledge, but uncompromising and vindictive when someone attempts to erase history; he jealously preserves every document and every piece of information he can collect.

 - **Symbol**: A white book with a pocket watch resting on top
 - **Ability Score**: Intelligence or Wisdom
 - **Traits**: Indecisive, Cautious, Uncompromising, Patient, Vindictive, Curious, Greedy.
 The Devotee of Atmos has 4 Traits in common with the Patron.